snugglelamb/Gmail2Calendar/README.md

 ## Controller
-	controller is a connection between model and views the most important funtion is getGmail and addevent in mygmail_controller
+	controller is a connection between model and views the most important funtion is getGmail and addevent in mygmail_controller also omniauth_callbacks_controller contains core information for oauth2 authentication

 ### Extract Gmail from mailbox and store in database
 	First user need to sign in with oauth2